Contra Celsum: Modern

 Gregerman also comments on the broad variety of evidence Origen employs to support his refutations, including evidence from "history, logic, Greek myths, philosophy, and interpretations of Scripture".
 He calls Contra Celsum "an early Christian apologetics work of almost unequalled value".
 Henri Crouzel, a scholar of early Christianity, calls Contra Celsum "alongside Augustine's City of God, the most important apologetic writing of antiquity".
 Johannes Quasten appraises it as "the greatest apology of the primitive Church".
 Joseph Wilson Trigg describes Contra Celsum as "the greatest apology ever written in Greek".
 McGuckin describes Contra Celsum as "the first draft... of a sustained Christian reflection on the evangelization of Hellenic culture that was to move at greater pace in the Cappadocian fathers in the fourth century and finally become the intellectual charter of Christian Byzantium—'the Christianization of Hellenism,' as Florovsky called it".

 Despite these laudatory remarks, Stephen Thomas criticizes Against Celsus as poorly organized.
 According to Thomas, Origen initially planned to refute each of Celsus's arguments point-by-point.
 Once he had already started this method, however, Origen apparently changed his mind and decided to instead take a more systematic approach of only refuting the main points of Celsus's argument.
 As a result, Origen conflated the two approaches, meaning his refutations grow longer and longer as the work progresses.
 Thomas concludes that "The lasting value of the work remains largely its character as a rich thesaurus for Christian apologetics, more than as a reasoned apologetic in itself."

 Translations

-Henry Chadwick wrote an English translation that was published by Cambridge University Press.
-Another translation was published by BRILL.
+Henry Chadwick made an English translation that was published in 1953 by Cambridge University Press.